-Enter the tithe.
-This is a sort of “Christian-ese” word that you don’t hear outside of church circles very often, but it basically refers to 10 percent of our income that is set apart for God.
-We first encounter this idea in the Law of Moses, when God commands the Israelites to give a tenth of their increase to Him.
+The principle of the tithe can be found all throughout scripture.
+We first encounter this idea in the Law of Moses, when God commands the people of Israel to give a tenth of their income to Him.
 Leviticus 27:30 makes it fairly clear:

 A tithe of everything from the land, whether grain from the soil or fruit from the trees, belongs to the LORD; it is holy to the LORD.

 How important is tithing?
 God speaks about it with important words in the text.
 It says that the tithe “belongs to the LORD,” and that it is “holy unto the LORD.”
-Another way to say this would be that the tithe is consecrated — though money may seem earthly and mundane to us, God sets a portion of our income aside as having a special, spiritual significance.
+Another way to say this would be that the tithe is consecrated.
+Though money may seem earthly and mundane to us, God sets a portion of our income aside as having a special, spiritual significance.

 Think about the other things that are consecrated.
 God says that our lives are consecrated, set aside for Him, bought with the blood of His son.
 We consecrate other parts of our lives, setting aside daily devotional time to spend with God in the Bible and in prayer, as well as weekly time that we set aside to spend with His people, the Church.

 So why should our money be any different?
 It shouldn’t be.
 If our lives should set apart to Christ, that includes our money.
 If we hold our finances back from God, we’re rebelling against what He wants in our lives.
 That’s not just a bad habit or a philosophical difference — it’s a heart problem.

 By resisting what God ask from you, you’ll miss out on much of what God has for you.